aschwaighofer/swift-evolution/proposals/0000-unsafe-guaranteed.md

   //    }
   //  }
   //
-  //  * The last rule applies transitively through a chain of references.
+  // The last rule applies transitively through a chains of stored references
+  // and nested structs.
   //
   // Examples:
   //